 It is estimated that 32 million Americans have food allergies, including 5.6 million children under age 18.
 That’s 1 in 13 children or roughly two in every classroom.
 Additionally, almost 40% of children with a food allergy are allergic to more than one food.
 Caring for children with food allergies costs families in the United States nearly $25 billion annually.

 Every three minutes, a food allergy reaction sends someone to the emergency room, and unfortunately, childhood hospitalizations for food allergies have tripled between the late 1990s and the mid-2000s.
+Because of this, if your child has a food allergy, it is important to check that your health insurance covers you for allergic reactions.
+The last thing you want after a trip to the emergency room is a hefty bill.

 National Physical Fitness & Sports Month